verythree/v3lsec/.github/README.md

 longitude coordinates to the [OpenStreetMap](https://www.openstreetmap.org) search.
 The entire logged dataset can be viewed by clicking the record's datestamp field.

-For kicks, the Very3 Login Security Plugin also creates syslog entries that can be leveraged by services such as [Fail2ban](https://www.fail2ban.org) and [OSSEC](https://www.ossec.net/) if you'd like to kick it up a notch.
+The Very3 Login Security Plugin also creates syslog entries that can be leveraged by services such as [Fail2ban](https://www.fail2ban.org) and [OSSEC](https://www.ossec.net/) if you'd like to kick it up a notch.
 Bam.

 ### Installation & Configuration